rjrudin/marklogic-junit/README.md

+**This is now part of [marklogic-unit-test](https://github.com/marklogic-community/marklogic-unit-test)**

+The releases from this project are still available, but please use the releases from marklogic-unit-test instead.

 ## Easy JUnit 5 testing with MarkLogic

 Want to write JUnit 5 tests that verify the behavior of endpoints in [MarkLogic](https://www.marklogic.com/),